What to Bring

 Planning to attend Hoggie Days is exciting but can be overwhelming for both students and their parents or guardians.
 Orientation is a time to learn as much as possible about the place a student is going to be for the next four years, so students and parents should be prepared so they can make the most of their Hoggie Days experience!
 Below are some important items for students to bring with them to their Hoggie Days session.

 Valid Photo ID

-A valid photo ID includes US driver's license, state-issued ID card, passport or US military ID.
+A valid photo ID May be required.
+These includes US driver's license, state-issued ID card, passport or US military ID.

 A great deal of information will be given during Hoggie Days, and although a notes sheet will be provided, students and parents are encouraged to bring additional note-taking items such as paper, pens and pencils with them.